vegetable-and-chicken/vegetable-and-chicken.github.io/index.md

 ## about me

 I am a stupid software engineer.
-I happened observe how stupid i am when I started learning computer programming in my high school.
+I should have realized.

 ## projects